hadoooooouken/nvencFFX/README.md

 - For AMD GPUs use [RedFFmpegatron](https://gitlab.com/hadoukez/redffmpegatron).
 - For Intel Arc GPUs and integrated graphics use [QuickFFSync](https://gitlab.com/hadoukez/quickffsync).
 - The tool is intended for Windows only.

+## License

+nvencFFX is licensed under the MIT License — Modified for nvencFFX.

+© 2025 hadouken (GitLab) / hadoooooouken (GitHub)

+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, **provided that**:

+1. The above copyright notice and this permission notice are included in all copies or substantial portions of the software.
+2. Any public fork, mirror, or redistribution must include a clear reference to the original repository: https://gitlab.com/hadoukez/nvencffx
+3. The name "nvencFFX", "hadouken", or "hadoooooouken" may not be used to endorse or promote derivative products without explicit written permission.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.